heyjva/support/content/src/cloud/features/enabling-cloud.md

   labels: cloud
 ---

+Before you can use the [features provided by Home Assistant Cloud](/hc/en-us/articles/26260474250269/), you have to enable Home Assistant Cloud in Home Assistant.

+## To enable Home Assistant Cloud

 1. In Home Assistant, go to [**Settings** > **Home Assistant Cloud**](https://my.home-assistant.io/redirect/cloud/).

    <img src="/static/img/cloud/ha-settings-panel.png" alt="Home Assistant Settings panel">